 It has a structure called "Helmholtz's resonator", and there is a space for sound absorption on the back side of the tile, which controls the sound of the entire hall.
 The reverberation time is 1.8 seconds, which is slightly longer than the concert hall.
 I thought it was just a design (sorry), so I was surprised when I was doing something physically amazing!

 In this report, in addition to the guidance of everyone at bridge, we also referred to the lecture by Director Hashimoto of Maekawa Associates.

 Thank you very much!

-This year, the plaza in front of the Youth Center has been improved to make it a pleasant space.
-The Kusunoki towering in the center is thought to be the same tree as the one depicted in the Ukiyo-e prints when the Kanagawa magistrate's office was set up on this land, and is now a symbol of Koyogaoka.
+This year, the plaza in front of the Youth Center has been improved to create a comfortable space.
+The Kusunoki towering in the center is thought to be the same tree as the one depicted in the Ukiyo-e when the Kanagawa Bugyosho was set up on this land, and is now a symbol of Momijigaoka.

-1. Fostering human resources to promote hands-on learning for young people
+1. Development of human resources to promote experiential learning for young people

 2. Response to youth withdrawal, school refusal, delinquency, etc.

 3. Support for promoting youth science experience activities